otloup/24nettbutikk/README.md

 -
 `docker exec -it server php /app/bin/console 24net:search-for-profit`

-(command can receive arguments in order to change search period or investment)
+command can receive arguments in order to change search period or investment
+ - from: date from which to perform search.
+Valid format: year-month-day
+ - to: date to which search is to be performed.
+Valid format: year-month-day
+ - investment: amount to be invested

 Run tests via:
 -
 `docker exec -it server /app/vendor/bin/phpunit -c /app/phpunit.xml --testsuite Unit /app/tests`

-Answers to questions are located on the main app page (default is set to localhost at port 80)

 Known issues